Koutsa866/Epigenetic-Research-Synalpheus-Shrimp---2025/README.md

 This project explores the role of epigenetics — specifically cytosine methylation at CpG sites — in the evolution of eusociality in *Synalpheus chacei*, a marine sponge-dwelling snapping shrimp.
 Eusociality in these shrimp evolved independently across species and is characterized by reproductive division of labor and cooperative brood care, similar to ants or bees.

-Using Oxford Nanopore sequencing, we identify heavily methylated DNA regions and test their overlap with CpG islands and nearby genes, with the hypothesis that epigenetic regulation may drive gene expression differences linked to eusocial behavior.
+Oxford Nanopore sequencing and computational analysis are used to:
+- Detect highly methylated DNA regions
+- Identify and annotate CpG islands
+- Investigate the proximity of these islands to functionally relevant genes

 ---

-## 🔬 Methods
+## 🔬 Methods Overview

-### 1. **Nanopore Sequencing & Basecalling**
+### 1. 🧪 Nanopore Sequencing & Basecalling
-- Data from a single MinION run (25,728 reads)
+- Sequenced on Oxford Nanopore MinION (~25,700 reads)
-- Used **Dorado** to basecall DNA and extract methylation tags:
+- Used **Dorado** for basecalling and to extract methylation-related tags:
-  - **MM tags:** Mark modified cytosines
+  - `MM`: modified base location
-  - **ML tags:** Indicate probability of modification
+  - `ML`: probability of modification

-### 2. **Methylation Analysis**
+### 2. 🧮 Methylation Processing
-- Filtered for cytosine bases with >95% probability of methylation
+- Script: `Shrimp_Proj2025.py`
-- Computed proportion of methylated cytosines per sequence
+- Filters reads for high-confidence methylated cytosines (>95%)
+- Computes per-read methylation percentages
-- Identified top 10 sequences with highest methylation levels
+- Extracts and outputs top 10 most-methylated sequences for BLAST analysis

-### 3. **BLAST Search for Sequence Annotation**
-- Ran BLASTn and BLASTx against:
-  - `nr`: non-redundant nucleotide
-  - `tsa_nr`: protein-translated transcriptome database
-  - `core_nt`: curated nucleotide dataset
-- Annotated high-methylation sequences to infer gene function

-### 4. **CpG Island Detection** *(In Progress)*
+### 3. 🔍 CpG Island Detection
-- Using Python to scan the genome for:
-  - ≥50% GC content
+- Script: `map_methylation_to_cpg.py`
+- Custom Python script identifies CpG islands by:
+  - %GC ≥ 50%
-  - CpG Observed/Expected ratio ≥ 0.6
+  - Obs/Exp CpG ratio ≥ 0.6
   - Length ≥ 200 bp
+- Output stored as BED format

+### 4. 🧬 Mapping CpG Islands to Methylation
+- Script: `run_methylation_mapping.sh`
+- Uses `bedtools map` to compute average methylation over CpG islands
+- Preparing for downstream analysis of gene proximity

 ---